anitaannamale/denovo-assembly-pipeline-upmc/README.md

 * [Bowtie] - An ultrafast, memory-efficient short read aligner.
 * [SAMTools] - Provides various tools for manipulating alignments in the SAM/BAM format.
 * [Python] - A widely used general-purpose, high-level programming language
+* [Trimmomatic] - A fast, multithreaded command line tool that can be used to trim and crop Illumina (FASTQ) data as well as to remove adapters.

 Installs
 --------------